-12. For general servicing of the electric system as a whole, reference should be made to Group A.1 of this chapter.
+12. For general servicing of the electrical system, reference should be made to Group A.1.
 All the components should be kept clean and inspected periodically for signs of damage and to ensure that they are securely mounted.
 Apart from the standard routine serviceability and bench testing of the components, as described in the appropriate Air Publications, quoted in para.1, no further servicing should be necessary.